Man who shot Lady Gaga's dog walker gets 21 years in prison - NewsBreak

 Man who shot Lady Gaga's dog walker gets 21 years in prison

-LOS ANGELES — (AP) — The man who shot and wounded Lady Gaga's dog walker while stealing her French bulldogs last year took a plea deal and was sentenced to 21 years in prison on Monday, officials said.
+The man who shot and wounded Lady Gaga’s dog walker and stole her French bulldogs last year took a plea deal and was sentenced to 21 years in prison on Monday, officials said.

 The Lady Gaga connection was a coincidence, authorities have said.
 The motive was the value of the French bulldogs, a breed that can run into the thousands of dollars, and detectives do not believe the thieves knew the dogs belonged to the musician.

-Fischer also addressed Jackson directly in the statement, and said he forgives him and the others involved in the attack.
-“You completely altered my life, and I know I can't fully move forward from the night you shot me until I said those words to you.”

-The stolen dogs were returned several days later by Jennifer McBride, who was also charged in the crime.
+The dogs, named Koji and Gustav, were returned several days later by Jennifer McBride, who was also charged in the crime.

 The pop star had offered a $500,000 reward — “no questions asked” — to be reunited with the dogs at the time.